 Website - www.helpingminds.org.au Facebook - www.facebook.com/HelpingMindsWA Twitter - www.twitter.com/helpingmindswa Instagram - www.instagram.com/helpingmindswa

 JobCo.
 Employment Services Inc. is a community based not-for-profit employment service provider which has been delivering a comprehensive range of employment solutions to employers and jobseekers in the Melbourne and metropolitan region since 1994.
 JobCo’s mission is to ensure that any person seeking employment services, training, counselling or support is assisted.
-For all clients we will provide a unique and individual experience of service where people feel listened to and supported in overcoming barriers, achieving equality and meaningful inclusion into their local community.
+For all clients they will provide a unique and individual experience of service where people feel listened to and supported in overcoming barriers, achieving equality and meaningful inclusion into their local community.
 Their values are reflected both in the services they provide and in the investment of staff from a broad range of disciplines and cultural backgrounds.

 Website - www.jobco.com.au Facebook - www.facebook.com/NDISatJobco

 Junaya Family Development Services (JFDS) is a community based organisation offering Early Intervention Services and support for families with children between the ages of (0-18 years old).
 JFDS also runs a specialised project to support families, parents or carers with children (0-18 years old) who are experiencing learning difficulties and / or challenging behaviours.
 An additional service is the running of Family Groups for the broader Western Sydney area.
 Junaya’s courses provide empowering, effective and potentially transforming strategies, training and resources in order to enable families to make positive and lasting change in their lives.

 Website - www.junaya.org.au